SteveJustin1963/tec-Thermionic-Tube/README.md

 # tec-thermionic-tube
-tec1 using thermionic tubes or thermionic valves
+tec1 using and testing thermionic tubes or thermionic valves harmonic tests distortion tests